There is much to tell.

 If we know one thing, it is that wine needs time.
 In our old natural cellar it can evolve and come into its own.
-The winding cave has been carved out of the loess by hand.
-It's filled with living history and a unique scent.
+The winding cave has been carved out of the loess by hand, is filled with living history and a unique scent.
 Here we find stainless-steel tanks, traditional acacia barrels and a few small oak barrels.
 Time and tranquility allow our wines to grow and unfold freely.
 All of them age on the lees for several months before we bottle them, taking advantage of the beneficial properties of high atmospheric pressure and the waxing moon.
 Some wines will rest here for a very long time.
 For several years.
 Like our Familienreserve, a wine that seamlessly follows a tradition that has already been maintained by our ancestors.